ARCTraining/instructor-training/_episodes/01-welcome.md

 > ## Getting to know each other
 >
-> If the trainer has chosen an [icebreaker question]({{training_site}}/icebreakers/index.html),
+> In the shared document, write down your name, the best class you ever took (or one class from your top ten,
-> participate by writing your answers in the course's shared notes.
+> if you can’t decide), and what made it so great.
+This exercise should take about 2 minutes.
 {: .challenge}

 ## Code of Conduct

-To make clear what is expected, everyone participating in Carpentries activities is required to conform to our [Code of Conduct]({{ site.coc }}).
-This Code of Conduct applies to all spaces managed by the Carpentries including, but not limited to workshops, email lists, online forums and on GitHub.
+To make clear what is expected, everyone participating in our activities is required to conform to our [Code of Conduct]({{ site.coc }}).
+This Code of Conduct applies to all spaces managed by us including, but not limited to workshops, email lists, online forums and on GitHub.
 Please review
 [the Code of Conduct]({{ site.coc }}) to familiarise yourself with it.
+We use the Carpentries CoC as it is widely used and accepted as a model of good practice

 ## Introductions